Sdelsaz/JSS-Framework-Fixer/README.md

 ## Requirements:

 - Jamf Pro 10.36 or later
-- local administrtor privileges to run the script as root/use sudo
+- local administrator privileges to run the script as root/use sudo
 - A valid MDM profile and network connection on the target computer
 - The following privileges in Jamf Pro: